Academic HealthPlans, Inc. Identifies and Addresses Data Security Incident

 Between June 21, 2021 and July 14, 2021, AHP provided written notification to the health plans and self-insured universities whose members information may have been involved in this incident and offered to provide notice to those members and applicable regulatory agencies on their behalf.
 Between June 25, 2021 and July 28, 2021, the various health plans and self-insured universities responded affirmatively to the notification offer.

-On August 2, 2021, AHP began mailing letters to Oregon residents whose information may have been involved in the incident.
+On July 30, 2021, AHP began mailing letters to Colorado residents whose information may have been involved in the incident.
 AHP is offering eligible individuals complimentary credit monitoring and identity theft protection services.
 AHP also has established a dedicated, toll-free call center to answer questions that individuals may have.
 If individuals have questions, they should call 855-545-2003, Monday through Friday, between 8:00 a.m. and 5:30 p.m., Central Time.
 Additional information is also available at: https://www.ahpcare.com/.

 AHP recommends that individuals regularly review the explanation of benefits received from their health insurer.
 If they see services that they did not receive, they should contact the insurer immediately.